Fiserv/card-pointe/docs/documentation/CardPointeGatewayDeveloperGuides.md

 Physical test cards allow you to test card-present payments.

-> You may use any test card to experiment on the CardPointe Gateway.
-You do not need to purchase a Fiserv-specific test card from the below site to be able to do this.

 You can obtain a complete set of EMV test cards from B2 Payment Solutions at the following URL:

 https://b2ps.com/product-category/b2-payment-testing-products/

+> You can use any test card to test your integration; you do not need to order Fiserv-branded test cards.

 ## Test Cases